Benjamin Banneker

 Notable works

 “Around 1753, at about the age of 21, Banneker reportedly completed a wooden clock that struck on the hour.
-He appears to have modelled his clock from a borrowed pocket watch by carving each piece to scale.
+He appears to have modeled his clock from a borrowed pocket watch by carving each piece to scale.
 The clock continued to work until his death.

 After his father died in 1759, Banneker lived with his mother and sisters.
 In 1768, he signed a Baltimore County petition to move the county seat from Joppa to Baltimore.
 An entry for his property in a 1773 Baltimore County tax list identified Banneker as the only adult member of his household.